B0082 MERCURY Code - Passenger Seatbelt Load Limiter Deployment Control

 B0082:1A Passenger Seatbelt Load Limiter Deployment Control: Circuit Resistance Below Threshold

-Labor: 1.0The cost of diagnosing the B0082 MERCURY code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B0082 MERCURY code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.